Creamy Vegan Pesto Pasta Recipe

 Spinach is a nutritionally dense leaf.
 This green is high in iron, which is an important constituent of the protein haemoglobin.
 Haemoglobin is responsible for carrying oxygen in the bloodstream to feed respiring cells with this vital gas.
 In summary, eat spinach and your cells will be very happy 🙂

 I do hope you make this super quick and easy recipe (not to mention tasty!)
-If you, do tag me on Instagram @shivanilf #shivanilovesfood so I can see your creations!
+If you, do tag me on Instagram @shivanilf – I love seeing creations!
 Also keep updated on the latest vegan recipes by following along on Pinterest and Facebook – I look forward to seeing you there!

 Vegan Pesto Pasta